tc39/proposal-private-fields/README.md

 This proposal has been merged into the [class fields](https://github.com/tc39/proposal-class-fields) proposal.
 Please see that repository for current status.
 The rest of this repository is left up as a historical archive.

+Note, this historical version of the specification includes the "private field shorthand" feature, where `#x` is shorthand for `this.#x`.
+That feature has been removed from the [current class fields proposal](https://github.com/tc39/proposal-class-fields), set to be proposed as a possible follow-on.
+To minimize confusion, shorthand has been removed from this explainer, though it is still present in supporting documents and the specification text.

 ## ECMAScript Private Fields

 ### A Brief Introduction